Acne Scars Phoenix

 Cortisone and Fade Creams:

-First, if the scar is red or swollen, use an over-the-counter cortisone cream to calm the skin, says Dannielli, senior medical esthetician and laser technician at Suddenly Slimmer Med Spa.
+First, if the scar is red or swollen, use an over-the-counter cortisone cream to calm the skin, says Dannielli RN, Registered Nurse, and senior medical esthetician and laser technician at Suddenly Slimmer Med Spa.
 The cortisone is absorbed by skin cells and reduces inflammation.
 Next, you’ll want to concentrate on lightening any hyperpigmentation left from the acne scar.
-“Hydroquinone, a popular skin lightener, is the best cream to help fade acne scars, I recommend using Obagi Nu Derm System, says Dannielli.
+“Hydroquinone, a popular skin lightener, is the best cream to help fade acne scars, I recommend using Obagi Nu-Derm System, says Dannielli RN.
 If you are sensitive to hydroquinone you can use SkinMedica Lytera Skin Brightening Complex.

 Laser and Filler Treatments:

 If your acne scars don’t fade away on their own, it may be time to consider booking an appointment for CO2 Laser Skin Resurfacing or Pixel Laser Skin Resurfacing laser.
 Within one to three sessions, laser skin resurfacing using CO2 Laser Skin Resurfacing or Pixel fractionated laser technology can even out the skin surface and increase new collagen formation to help fill in acne scars.